-Searching for lodges with hot tubs or log cabin holidays?
+Searching for log cabins with hot tubs for your next UK holiday?
 Well, you've landed in the right place.
 We've got thousands of cosy cabins dotted all across the UK, from glittering coasts to rolling countryside.
-We don't mind if you've left it until the very last minute to escape the humdrum of everyday life.
-In fact, we can help you get the very best late deals for a relaxed hot tub break away.
+We don't mind if you've left it until the very last minute to escape the humdrum of everyday life with a cabin stay.
+In fact, we can help you get the very best late deals for a relaxed break away.

-Maybe you're planning a romantic break in a luxury log cabin or perhaps looking to celebrate a special occasion at a lodge with the whole family in tow?
+Maybe you're planning a romantic break in a luxury log cabin or perhaps looking to celebrate a special occasion at a cabin with the whole family in tow?
 Whatever you have in mind, our friendly team is always on hand to help you plan the perfect log cabin break.
-From quirky shepherds huts to stylish hot tub holiday lodges, there's something for everyone.
+From quirky shepherds huts to stylish hot tub holiday cabins, there's something for everyone.

 Whether you prefer the coastal delights of Devon and Dorset or the tranquil surroundings of the great British countryside, your dream log cabin is just a few clicks away.
 Once you're all booked in, all you need to do is sit back and plan your adventure!
 Naturally, we're here to help with that, too.

-Best locations for a lodge or log cabin holiday
+Best locations for log cabin holidays with a hot tub

 Planning on heading somewhere new this year?
-Here's just a few of our favourite locations for log cabin holidays in the UK.
+Here's just a few of our favourite locations for hot tub log cabin holidays in the UK.
 Or, if you prefer somewhere a little more homely, try out our cottages with hot tubs next!

 Best for: Trying out a new activity - 100mph zip lining, anyone?